RSE-Sheffield/software_licensing/index.md

 # Open Source Drawbacks

+- Getting "scooped"
+- Being exposed as a bad programmer
 - Misuse (building weapons, rigging elections)
 - Sustainability (Who updates the code?
 Who pays for this?)